Gremix

-Ganbayar Maambayar (born 16 May 1996), better known as Gremix, is a Mongolian YouTuber and an actor, known primarily for his comedic formatted shows on YouTube.
-As of December 2024, his channel has over 518+ million views and over 1.42+ million subscribers, and is ranked the most-subscribed and watched channel in Mongolia.
-He is the first Mongolian YouTube creator to receive the Golden Play Button.
+Ganbayar Maambayar (born 16 May 1996), better known online as Gremix, is a Mongolian YouTuber, actor, and entrepreneur.
+Known primarily for his highly energetic, comedic video game commentaries and vlogs, he is considered a pioneer in the Mongolian digital space.
+As of February 2026, his main channel boasts over 1.52 million subscribers and nearly 600 million views, making it the most-subscribed and most-watched channel in Mongolia.
+He is also the very first Mongolian YouTube creator to be awarded the Golden Play Button.

 Early life and education

-Maambayar was born on 16 May 1996 in Ulaanbaatar, Mongolia as the only son of the family.
-When he was a child his parents went abroad for work and he spent most of his childhood with his grandparents.
-In 2003, he enrolled at the 84th school and graduated in 2013.
-Later in 2013, he went to pursue a degree in IT engineering at the University of Science and Technology and finished his studies in 2017.
+Ganbayar was born on 16 May 1996 in Ulaanbaatar, Mongolia.
+As the only son in his family, he spent much of his childhood living with his grandparents while his parents worked abroad.
+He attended the 84th Secondary School in Ulaanbaatar, graduating in 2013.
+Following high school, he pursued a degree in IT Engineering at the Mongolian University of Science and Technology (MUST), successfully completing his studies in 2017.